SuperDARN/DDWG/reports/202105_ddwg_report.md

 ## Issues Encountered
+* Power outage at USASK caused server failure, resulting in brief transfer delay for CDN files to BAS/VT/Globus in April

 ## Help requested
 PIs/Data managers please help with the following:
 1. verify data gaps
 1. connect with Paul Breen to transfer data to both BAS and VT
-1. update the group and announce data distribution changes
+1. update the group and announce data distribution changes when they occur

 ## Outstanding Tasks & Future projects
 * Upload past Borealis data to BAS/VT holding directories as well as the Globus mirror.
-* New Data mirrors
+* New Data mirrors?